Our complete guide to Portland’s Best Bakeries

 Little T American Bakers

 A newcomer to the pastry scene, this café/bakery opened in June 2008 and has already gained a legion of fans for their French baguettes, other breads, and pastries.
 Many people consider it a tossup with Bakeshop for best bakery in Portland.
 Sometimes I get up early on Sunday morning and drive over just to beat the crowds.
 I’ve been known to eat an entire mini-baguette in a sitting, and their toffee cookies call to me like a siren on the rocks.
 Just get over there and try them for yourself.
+In my opinion, Little T is easily one of Portland’s best bakeries.

 A recent post on the Lovejoy Bakers Blog read, “Light, Airy, Buttery, Goodness.”
 Yep, that pretty much sums it up.
 Baked in the Viennoiserie style, this means baked goods here are in the classic patisserie tradition of feather-light croissants, creamy éclairs, and a very addictive hazelnut caramel tart.
 Scones are textbook British with the addition of things like crystallized ginger or dates.
 American treats include rich moist coffee cakes, muffins, and Walnut Cinnamon Gooey-Buns.
 This is also a full service café serving breakfast and lunch alongside espresso and coffee.